jimdigriz/debian-mssp4/README.md

         configfile search_fs_uuid search ls reboot halt \
         password password_pbkdf2 echo linux linuxefi chain fat efifwsetup

-Then reboot into the UEFI GUI interface to configure the boot order to be 'debian' *followed* by 'PreLoader', then under Security, set Secure Boot to 'Microsoft & 3rd party CA'.
+Then reboot into the UEFI GUI interface to configure the boot order to be 'debian' *followed* by 'PreLoader', then under Security, set SecureBoot to 'Microsoft & 3rd party CA'.

-**N.B.** we make `debian` the first boot option, so that when you run with Secure Boot disabled, it will boot automatically, whilst with Secure Boot enabled `debian` will be silently skipped and `PreLoader` will be automatically run
+**N.B.** we make `debian` the first boot option, so that when you run with SecureBoot disabled, it will boot automatically, whilst with SecureBoot enabled `debian` will be silently skipped and `PreLoader` will be automatically run

-Now, when you boot for the first time, you will be asked to enroll `loader.efi`, once done, your laptop will now boot with Secure Boot enabled.
+Now, when you boot for the first time, you will be asked to enroll `loader.efi`, once done, your laptop will now boot with SecureBoot enabled.

 ### Troubleshooting